 Recently there’s been a lot of discussion about the value of awards like Voice Arts Awards and One Voice Best Demo Awards in various categories.
-Skeptics have pointed out that being nominated for or winning an award for your demo reel is not in-and-of-itself a sign of success.
+Skeptics have pointed out that being nominated for or winning an award for your demo reel is not in and of itself a sign of success.
 Ultimately, they say, only your booked work matters.

-This perspective often comes from a place of wanting to help talent focus on the meaningful things that will increase their bottom line, and I’m sure it is, at its core, well intentioned.
-There’s definitely a valid argument to be made that a voice actor’s daily efforts should be expended primarily on tasks that generate work directly, such as auditioning and marketing.
+This perspective often comes from wanting to help talent focus on the meaningful things that will increase their bottom line, and I’m sure it is, at its core, well-intentioned.
+There’s a valid argument that a voice actor’s daily efforts should be expended primarily on tasks that generate work directly, such as auditioning and marketing.
 However, dismissing the value of awards for demo reels misses two critical points, one of which is directly salient to the bottom line of voice actors competing for these awards.

 When a voice actor submits their demo to one of these award programs, they have the opportunity to be heard by the key players capable of helping them access the highest-level work.
-And, while there is certainly no guarantee or promise that this will actually lead to direct opportunities, having the chance to have their reel listened to, often in its entirety in this setting, gives voice actors a chance to make a front-and-center impression that simply submitting for representation through the usual channels might not.
+And, while there is certainly no guarantee or promise that this will lead to direct opportunities, having the chance to have their reel listened to, often in its entirety in this setting, gives voice actors a chance to make a front-and-center impression that simply submitting for representation through the usual channels might not.
 It’s a rare opportunity to have the most impactful people in casting as a captive audience.

 There is another benefit to these awards as well, though more indirect.

-Certainly talent should be focused on immediate revenue generation.
+Certainly, talent should be focused on immediate revenue generation.
 No one can argue that.
-But awards, for demos or anything else in VO, aren’t just a dog and pony show.
+But awards for demos or anything else in VO aren’t just a dog and pony show.
 They are a way of gaining the attention of the most connected people in the industry, and those impressions can help create channels of access that may not have existed for a voice actor before.
 The value is clear.